 The resistive wall impedance varies with different vacuum pipe radius.
 After comparing the impedance with stainless steel, copper, and aluminum, an aluminum chamber with an aperture of 30 mm has been chosen for the Damping Ring vacuum chamber.
-The dominant factor limiting the bunch current is the transverse mode coupling instability (TMCI) caused by the transverse resistive wall impedance [4], as shown in Figure 6.2.2.6.
+The dominant factor limiting the bunch current is the transverse mode coupling instability (TMCI) caused by the transverse resistive wall impedance [4], as shown in Fig. 6.2.2.9.
 However, for the Damping Ring, the resistive wall impedance is well below the instability threshold.